tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ## Workflow templates

-Workflow templates are provided via the affiliated Bioconductor data package named `systemPipeRdata`, as well as on a dedicated GitHub repository.
+Workflow templates are provided via the affiliated Bioconductor data package named `systemPipeRdata`, as well as by a dedicated GitHub repository.
 Instances of these workflows can be created with a single command.
-The following give several examples.
+The following gives several examples.

 ### RNA-Seq WF template